VUNutri/Documentation/README.md

 ## Meet the Docker 🐋!
 ---
 Docker is a magical program that performs operating-system-level virtualization, also known as "containerization".
-It keeps your development enviroment clean and makes code deployment easy.
+It keeps your development environment clean and makes code deployment easy.
 But before the fun begins, you have to install it:

 1) Update the apt package index:
 ```